Huskies vs. Hurricanes: Final Four Betting Trends, Record ATS, Home/Road Splits

 Additional UConn vs Miami (FL) Insights & Trends

-- UConn is 9-1 against the spread and 9-1 overall over its past 10 games.
+- UConn has gone 9-1 over its past 10 games, with a 9-1 record against the spread during that span.

-- The Huskies have gone over the total in four of their past 10 contests.
+- In their past 10 games, the Huskies have hit the over four times.

-- Miami (FL) is 6-3 against the spread and 8-2 overall over its past 10 contests.
+- Miami (FL) has gone 8-2 in its past 10 games, with a 6-3 record against the spread during that span.

-- The Hurricanes have hit the over in six of their past 10 contests.
+- The Hurricanes have hit the over in six of their past 10 games.

 - The 78.8 points per game the Huskies put up are 6.9 more points than the Hurricanes allow (71.9).